William R. Perl: Zionist activity and organized immigration of European Jews

 Perl was a protégé of the Revisionist Zionist movement of Vladimir Jabotinsky.
 He participated in the movement during the 1930s as it became increasingly active against the NSDAP.
 In 1938 he organized "Die Aktion," a circle of young Viennese Zionists dedicated to making Theodor Herzl's dream of an independent Jewish state a reality.
 Less than a year later, Die Aktion succeeded in landing a number of Jewish immigrants on the coast of then Mandatory Palestine (now Israel).
 This is believed to have been the first successful landing of such refugees, when almost every other escape route had been closed to them.

-Perl continued to work with Zionist groups and Greek smugglers, organizing large-scale illegal immigration of Jews to Palestine and prodding reluctant Jewish leaders into doing the same.
+Perl continued to work with Zionist groups and Greek smugglers, organizing large-scale illegal immigration of Jews to Palestine (Aliyah Bet) and prodding reluctant Jewish leaders into doing the same.
 Perl rescued an estimated forty thousand Jews from Nazi occupied Europe, often acting just one step ahead of the Gestapo and of the British agents working to stop illegal immigration.